 - What is Hosted PBX?

 - Difference Between Hosted PBX vs SIP Trunking

 - Hosted PBX vs SIP Trunking: Pros & Cons

 - Who Should Use Hosted PBX?

 What is Hosted PBX?

-Hosted PBX (Private Branch Exchange,) is an offsite business VoIP phone system.
-It does not require any on-premise equipment or in-house IT staff to operate or maintain, as it is entirely managed by the third-party Internet Telephony Service Provider (ITSP.)
+Hosted PBX (Private Branch Exchange) is an offsite business VoIP phone system managed by the third-party Internet Telephony Service Provider, (ITSP) not the end-user.

-Think of hosted cloud PBX systems as similar to website hosting.
+Think of hosted PBX like a website hosting platform.

 What is SIP Trunking?

 SIP Trunking is a gateway that directly connects an existing on-site PBX system to the virtual network, bringing previously unavailable advanced VoIP features to the business phone system.